ant-media/ant-media-documentation/docs/guides/publish-live-stream/ip-cameras-and-external-resources.md

 title: IP Cameras
 ---

-# Streaming IP cameras and external resources(HLS, RTMP, RTSP)
+# Streaming IP cameras and External sources (HLS, RTMP, RTSP)

 Ant Media Server Users can pull IP camera streams easily on the management panel.
 In other words, you don’t need to write any commands or use a terminal to be able to restream sources.